H tree: Construction

 An H tree can be constructed by starting with a line segment of arbitrary length, drawing two shorter segments at right angles to the first through its endpoints, and continuing in the same vein, reducing (dividing) the length of the line segments drawn at each stage by $\sqrt2$.
 A variant of this construction could also be defined in which the length at each iteration is multiplied by a ratio less than $1/\sqrt2$, but for this variant the resulting shape covers only part of its bounding rectangle, with a fractal boundary.

 An alternative process that generates the same fractal set is to begin with a rectangle with sides in the ratio $1:\sqrt2$, and repeatedly bisect it into two smaller silver rectangles, at each stage connecting the two centroids of the two smaller rectangles by a line segment.
 A similar process can be performed with rectangles of any other shape, but the $1:\sqrt2$ rectangle leads to the line segment size decreasing uniformly by a $\sqrt2$ factor at each step while for other rectangles the length will decrease by different factors at odd and even levels of the recursive construction.

 Properties

 The H tree is a self-similar fractal; its Hausdorff dimension is equal to 2.

 The points of the H tree come arbitrarily close to every point in a rectangle (the same as the starting rectangle in the constructing by centroids of subdivided rectangles).
+It follows that its topological closure is the entire rectangle.
 However, it does not include all points of the rectangle; for instance, the points on the perpendicular bisector of the initial line segment (other than the midpoint of this segment) are not included.